COVID-19 Guidance for Supervisors

 It is important for supervisors to plan for student worker absences this fall in the case of illness or instructions to quarantine.
 The Student Work Office encourages supervisors to have remote work prepared for students so that should this situation arise, they can still earn their regular hours while safely quarantining.
 Think about what your office or program would need to do if your student worker(s) were not able to physically come to campus to work for a period of time.
 Plan ahead and make sure that students are set up with anything they would need to perform work off-site from their residence if necessary.

-On-campus student work must be in adherence to the same return to work and public health guidance as outlined for staff, which includes but is not limited to:
+On-campus student work must be in adherence to the same return to work and public health guidance as outlined for staff, which is subject to change based on public health guidance.
+This includes but is not limited to:

 - Six feet of physical distance is required at all times on campus, indoors or outdoors.
 In departments where proximity to others is part of the work, a protocol for maintaining six feet of distance is required.

 - Occupancy for shared office spaces should not exceed 50% of normal levels.